emilsergiev/CaesarGuiApp/README.md

 - 2. Select "Brute force" from the "Settings" drop down menu and click the "Crack it" button.

-- 3. The display text area will display all 25 key encrypted version of your text.
+- 3. The display text area will display all 25 key encrypted variations of your text.

 - 4. Copy and Paste the version you like and send it to your recipient...